Welcome to our in-depth exploration of React's useState hook! If

 }

-be used in class components?
+3. Can useState be used in class components?

-is designed for functional components only.
+No, useState is designed for functional components only.
 In class

-components, state is managed through this.state
+components, state is managed through this.state and

-4. What is the initial state in useState
+4. What is the initial state in useState?

-The initial state is the value passed as an argument to useState
+The initial state is the value passed as an argument to useState.

 It sets the initial value of the state variable when the component is first